 Please see www.sfu.ca/students/upass for current and up-to-date SFU U-Pass BC information.
 Students may check their individual eligibility for the program, apply for an exemption from the program, or read other frequently asked questions and answers.
 Questions about the SFU U-Pass BC program information may be directed to email@example.com or 778-782-6930.

 There are approximately 1100 students in the program.

 Visit the SFU Admission timeline for important dates and deadlines relating to your application.

 Visit Admissions for details of admission requirements according to whether you are a high school student, current SFU student, other college or university student, or post-baccalaureate diploma, certificate or second degree student.

 The average cost for domestic students is $7,676 / term.
 For international students it is $12,927 / term.
 Visit Tuition / Scholarship for more information.

 SFU recognizes exceptional students with a wide range of scholarship opportunities.
 These awards range in value from $100 to $34,000.
 Visit our scholarships page for full details on scholarships for new students.

 For information about scholarships based on your academic success while at SFU, visit our Current Students scholarships page.

-Visit the SFU Admission and Scholarship timeline for important dates and deadlines relating to scholarships.
+Visit the Scholarship timeline for important dates and deadlines relating to scholarships.

 SFU is committed to helping students plan for the financial aspects of their studies and understand how to access loan and bursary programs.
 Find out more here.